johnchen383/nolo/README.md

 ```

 ### Testing
-Testing is done with Integration Tests for each defined interactor
+Testing is done with Integration Tests for each defined repository entity
+Entity specific methods (such as adding/removing from cart) are tested with Unit Tests.
+GitHub actions validate unit tests and successful builds